reactjs/react.dev/src/content/reference/react/useReducer.md

 ### I've dispatched an action, but the screen doesn't update {/*ive-dispatched-an-action-but-the-screen-doesnt-update*/}

-React will **ignore your update if the next state is equal to the previous state,** as determined by an [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison.
+React will **ignore your update if the next State is equal to the previous State,** as determined by an [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison.
 This usually happens when you change an object or an array in state directly:

 ```js {4-5,9-10}
 function reducer(state, action) {